IMPORTANT INFORMATION AND WHO WE ARE

-We may also send push notifications to your mobile device in order to provide game updates, account communications, promotions or other relevant messages.
+We may also send push notifications to your mobile device to provide game updates, account communications, promotions, or other relevant messages.

 We will get your express opt-in consent before we share your personal data with any company outside the ITG group of companies for marketing purposes.

-You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by Contacting us at any time.
+You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us.